 - courses that are part of an existing eLearning plan within your college/department, and

 - date/time of completed application.

-Proposals for the program must be signed by the candidate’s college dean, department chair/program director, the Assistant Provost of eLearning, and the candidate.
+Proposals for the program must be signed by the candidate’s college dean, department chair/program director, and the candidate.
+The proposal must be approved by the Director of eLearning.
 Any changes in the proposal must be resubmitted for approval.
 Updates on the course development process will be sent to the department chair/program director periodically throughout the semester.